Tiswas: Comedy Capers

 This was targeted at the stand-up comedy VHS market at the time, and the inlay cover made great mention of comic legends' appearances, such as Spike Milligan, Michael Palin and Bernard Manning.
 Content-wise, it is very similar to the previous two compilations, with many sketches being performed by the Tiswas team.
 However, this compilation has no contribution from the Four Bucketeers.

 DVD

 Apart from the Tiswas Reunited DVD, released by ITV DVD a week after transmission of the 2007 programme, the only other Tiswas DVD available is The Best of Tiswas.

-Issued in October 2005 by Network DVD, The Best of Tiswas was a straight DVD issuing of the three VHS compilations - Best of the Best Bits, More of the Best Bits and Comedy Capers.
+Issued in October 2005 by Network DVD, The Best of Tiswas was a straight DVD issuing of the three VHS compilations – Best of the Best Bits, More of the Best Bits and Comedy Capers.
 Being on DVD format, it has better picture quality than the VHS version.
-However, due to the rarity of some Tiswas material (many episodes surviving only on off-air recordings) there is some understandably rough-looking footage here and there.
+However, owing to the rarity of some Tiswas material (many episodes surviving only on off-air recordings) there is some understandably rough-looking footage here and there.
 Additionally, the More of the Best Bits compilation is entirely sourced from a VHS copy, for the original VHS release's master tape could not be located in time for transfer.